yinondouchan/balancing_robot/README.md

 - 1x camera holder (CameraHolder.stl)
 - (optional) 2x custom pololu 90mm wheels, one is a mirrored version of the other (Pololu90mmWheel2.stl, Pololu90mmWheel2Mirrored.stl)

+### Assembly

+All components except a few can be assembled using M3 nuts and bolts.
+The custom Pololu wheels need M4 screws with a length of at least 8mm.

+I tried to make the components as modular as possible.
+That's why I bombarded the side bars and horizontal bars with a 3.5mm diameter slots so it will be possible to mount a wide variety of objects in a wide variety of places on the robot.

+Instructions (photos will come):

+Skeleton:
+- (2x side bars <- 2x horizontal beams) Connect two horizontal beams to the lowest part of the bottom most slots of the side bars.
+- (2x side bars <- 2x horizontal beams) Connect two horizontal beams to the lowest part of the second from bottom slots of the side bars.
+- (2x side bars <- 1x horizontal beam) Connect one horizontal beam to the lowest part of the upper most slot in the back of the side bar.

+Motors:
+- (2x side bars, 2x horizontal beams <- 2x motor bracket connectors) Connect the two motor bracket connectors to the side bars and horizontal beams.

+Electronics:
+- (2x horizontal beams <- batteries plate) Connect batteries plate to the middle of the two lower horizontal beams.
+- (2x horizontal beams <- main board plate) Connect main board plate to the right side of the two middle horizontal beams.
+- (2x horizontal beams <- jetson nano plate) Connect jetson nano plate to the left side of the two middle horizontal beams.
+- Camera and voltage meter: I mounted the camera to the middle of the forward-middle horizontal beam and the meter in the left side, but you can try different positions.

 ## Hardware

 ### Motors